 This is why many Internet sites provide information and entertainment to consumers for free.
 Consumers are actually a commodity, often "sold" to advertisers in return for money; it is therefore advertisers and not consumers who pay.
 This is pervasively true of radio and television.
 To a large degree, it is true of websites too.
-Consider, for example, the hilarious case of Netzero. com, which provides free Internet access.
-Netzero.com describes itself-indeed this is its motto-as "Defender of the Free World."
-In an extensive advertising campaign, Netzero.com portrays its founders as besieged witnesses before a legislative committee, defending basic liberty by protecting everyone's "right" to have access to the Internet.
+Consider, for example, the hilarious case of Netzero.com, which provides Internet access.
+A few years ago, Netzero.com described itself-indeed this was its motto-as "Defender of the Free World."
+In an extensive advertising campaign, Netzero.com portrayed its founders as besieged witnesses before a legislative committee, defending basic liberty by protecting everyone's "right" to have access to the Internet.
 But is Netzero.com really attempting to protect rights, or is it basically interested in earning profits?
-The truth is that Netzero.com is one of a number of for-profit companies, giving free Internet access to consumers (a social benefit to be sure), but making money by promising advertisers that the consumers it serves will see their commercials.
-There is nothing wrong with making money, but Netzero.com should hardly be seen as some dissident organization of altruistic patriots.
+The truth is that Netzero.com is one of a number of for-profit companies giving inexpensive Internet access to consumers (a social benefit to be sure), but making money by promising advertisers that the consumers it services will see their commercials.
+There is nothing at all wrong with making money, but Netzero.com should hardly be seen as some dissident organization of altruistic patriots.